PyLadiesBerlin/resources/workshops/20_python_beginners_workshop/manual/installation_party.md

 Although Mac OS X comes with Python pre-installed, it is a wrong version of Python (2.7) and we need to install a new one (3.X, currently 3.6 or 3.7).

-1. Install Xcode.
-It is required to install Homebrew and Python.
+1. Install Xcode: It is required to install Homebrew and Python.
 Download it from the App store.
 After a lengthy download and install process, open a terminal and type the following command to install Xcode Command Line tools which are required for Homebrew:

 ```
 xcode-select —-install
 ```
-2. Install Homebrew.
-Go to [Homebrew website](https://brew.sh) and follow the instructions to install it.
+2. Install Homebrew: Go to [Homebrew website](https://brew.sh) and follow the instructions to install it.

-3. Install Python.
-Now that Homebrew is installed, use it to install python.
+3. Install Python: Now that Homebrew is installed, use it to install python.
 The OSX system will still use the built-in system python, but anything you do will use the newly installed python.
 In the terminal type
 ```
 brew install python3
 ```